stskeeps/cmio-fun/README.md

+[Note: this is mostly AI generated and untested]

 # TAP CMIO Rust Interface

 This project provides a Rust interface for interacting with the Machine I/O (CMIO) system.
 It implements the core functionality for communicating with the machine through the CMIO device.